Zimbabwe Baobab Tree

 The Zimbabwe Baobab tree is part of a unique species and has adapted in amazing ways to its environment.

-The impressively sized baobab tree is odd-looking and quite remarkable in many ways.
+The impressively sized baobab tree in Zimbabwe is odd-looking and quite remarkable in many ways.
 These prehistoric-looking trees are able to survive in the very driest parts of Africa and in a variety of other habitats.

 What Is A Baobab Tree?